Talakag: History

-In World War II, Talakag appeared to have been occupied for virtually the entire war by guerrillas opposing the Japanese occupation of Mindanao.
+In World War II, Talakag was occupied for virtually the entire war by guerrillas opposing the Japanese occupation of Mindanao.
 From June 8 to 29, 1944, the Japanese attacked the area.
 Lieut.
 Col. James Grinstead had his headquarters in Talakag and before a force of 500 Japanese and Korean troops could take the town, Grinstead ordered his headquarters burned.
 On June 28 the Japanese-Korean force left Talakag and the guerrillas moved back into town and re-established their headquarters there.